openvinotoolkit/openvino/docs/optimization_guide/model_optimization_guide.md

 @endsphinxdirective

- Model optimization assumes applying transformations to the model and relevant data flow to improve the inference performance.
-These transformations are basically offline and can require the availability of training and validation data.
-It includes such methods as quantization, pruning, preprocessing optimization, etc. OpenVINO provides several tools to optimize models at different steps of model development:
+ Model optimization is an optional offline step of improving final model performance by applying special optimization methods like quantization, pruning, preprocessing optimization, etc. OpenVINO provides several tools to optimize models at different steps of model development:

- - **Post-training Optimization tool [(POT)](../../tools/pot/README.md)** is designed to optimize the inference of deep learning models by applying post-training methods that do not require model retraining or fine-tuning, like post-training quantization.

-- **Neural Network Compression Framework [(NNCF)](./nncf_introduction.md)** provides a suite of advanced algorithms for Neural Networks inference optimization with minimal accuracy drop, for example, quantization, pruning algorithms.

 - **Model Optimizer** implements optimization to a model, most of them added by default, but you can configure mean/scale values, batch size, RGB vs BGR input channels, and other parameters to speed-up preprocess of a model ([Embedding Preprocessing Computation](../MO_DG/prepare_model/Additional_Optimizations.md))

+- **Post-training Optimization tool [(POT)](../../tools/pot/README.md)** is designed to optimize the inference of deep learning models by applying post-training methods that do not require model retraining or fine-tuning, for example, post-training 8-bit quantization.

+- **Neural Network Compression Framework [(NNCF)](./nncf_introduction.md)** provides a suite of advanced methods for training-time model optimization within the DL framework, such as PyTorch and TensorFlow.
+It supports the methods, like Quantization-aware Training and Filter Pruning.
+NNCF-optimized models can be inferred with OpenVINO using all the available workflows.

 ## Detailed workflow: